didin0/FastQuantBacktester/README.md

 Next steps and notes
 --------------------

 - The current execution model in `BacktestEngine` is immediate: `Order`s submitted by strategies are converted to `Trade`s and executed at the order price.
-This is simple and deterministic; later iterations should add more realistic fills (next-open fills, slippage, fees, partial fills).
-- F2 work (Strategy + BacktestEngine improvements) has been started: see `src/Strategy` and `src/BacktestEngine` for the scaffold and an example `MovingAverageStrategy`.

-If you'd like, I can open a small PR that:
-- Adds epoch-ms timestamp parsing tests
+This keeps things deterministic and makes it easy to validate the Strategy/Portfolio pipeline.
+Upcoming improvements: model fills at next open/high/low, add slippage/fees, and support order types.
+- Reporting (JSON/CSV metrics), multithreaded backtests, CLI/config plumbing, and a Qt or web UI are the next roadmap milestones.

+Want help next?
-- Exposes `strict` config via a CLI helper
+- wire strict-mode/config flags into a CLI or JSON config loader
-- Adds position/account P&L tracking (positions and trades integration)
+- add JSON/CSV reporting of portfolio metrics (profit, drawdown, win-rate, trade log)
+- build a simple Qt or web dashboard that consumes `BacktestResult`
+- extend the perf benchmark (1M+ rows) and publish results